-Composers like Jean Michel Jarre, Alan Parsons, and Mike Oldfield have brought electronic instruments a step closer to classical music.
+Long ago, composers like Jean Michel Jarre, Alan Parsons, and Mike Oldfield brought electronic instruments one step closer to classical music.

-Now, as computers, Droids, iPads, iPods and mp3 players compete with TVs for the family's attention, electronic instruments are much more familiar, especially to young people who have always been exposed to them.
+Now, as computers, phones and tablets compete with TVs for the family's attention, electronic sounds are much more familiar and a part of daily life.

-From a studio in San Diego, California, Orchestronics has independently released a series of cd's, shown on the left of this screen.
+From a studio in San Diego, California, Orchestronics has independently released a series of cd's.
 Each album/cd features pieces with new ensembles of instruments, from electro-acoustic duets, to philharmonic orchestras.
-Some combinations may have never been heard anywhere else before.
+Some unique combinations may have never been heard anywhere else before.

 Many other electronic classical artists record electronic realizations of

-standard classical repertoire, composer Joe Wiedemann's music is all
+standard classical repertoire, but composer Joe Wiedemann's music is all

-Some other electronic classical composers write music for exclusively electronic instruments, while Orchestronics experiments with a vast collection of electro-acoustic orchestrations, such as:
+Some other electronic classical composers write music for exclusively electronic instruments, or computer generated sounds, while Orchestronics experiments with a vast collection of electro-acoustic orchestrations, such as: